ansys/pyensight/doc/source/getting_started/index.rst

     value = session.cmd("10.*2.5")

-This code uses the ``load_data()`` method to load a dataset and render the current scene into a PNG-formatted stream:
+The following code uses the :func:`load_data<ansys.pyensight.core.Session.load_data>` method to load a dataset and render the current scene into a PNG-formatted stream.

 .. code:: python